Breakup of the Bell System

-The Bell System held a virtual monopoly over telephony infrastructure in the United States from around the early 20th century until January 8, 1982.
+The Bell System held a virtual monopoly over telephone infrastructure in the United States from around the early 20th century until January 8, 1982.
+It consisted of the parent American Telephone & Telegraph Company (AT&T), which directly provided long-distance service, while local service was provided by 24 local Bell Operating Companies, which were owned whole or in part by AT&T, while its manufacturing subsidiary Western Electric produced almost all of its equipment, which was largely designed at the research and development subsidiary Bell Labs.
+As a result, AT&T had substantial control over the United States' communications infrastructure.

-This divestiture of the Bell Operating Companies was initiated in 1974 when the United States Department of Justice filed United States v.
-AT&T, an antitrust lawsuit against AT&T. At the time, AT&T had substantial control over the United States' communications infrastructure.
-Not only was it the sole telephone provider throughout most of the country, its subsidiary Western Electric produced much of its equipment.
-Relinquishing ownership of Western Electric was one of the Justice Department’s primary demands.
+The breakup of the system was initiated in 1974 when the United States Department of Justice filed United States v.
+AT&T, an antitrust lawsuit against AT&T. Relinquishing ownership of Western Electric was one of the Justice Department’s primary demands.

-AT&T Corporation proposed in a consent decree to relinquish control of the Bell Operating Companies, which had provided local telephone service in the United States.
-AT&T would continue to be a provider of long-distance service, while the now-independent Regional Bell Operating Companies (RBOCs), nicknamed the "Baby Bells", would provide local service, and would no longer be directly supplied with equipment from AT&T subsidiary Western Electric.

-Believing that it was about to lose the suit, AT&T proposed an alternative: its breakup.
-It proposed that it retain control of Western Electric, Yellow Pages, the Bell trademark, Bell Labs, and AT&T Long Distance.
-It also proposed that it be freed from a 1956 antitrust consent decree, then administered by Judge Vincent P. Biunno in the United States District Court for the District of New Jersey, that barred it from participating in the general sale of computers and required it to retreat from international markets (which consisted of relinquishing ownership in Bell Canada and Northern Electric, a former Western Electric subsidiary).
-In return, it proposed to give up ownership of the local operating companies.
-This last concession, it argued, would achieve the government's goal of creating competition in supplying telephone equipment and supplies to the operative companies.
-The settlement was finalized on January 8, 1982, with some changes ordered by the decree court: the regional holding companies received the Bell trademark, Yellow Pages, and about half of Bell Labs.
+Believing that it was about to lose the suit, AT&T proposed an alternative: breaking up the Bell system.
+AT&T proposed a consent decree to relinquish control of the local Bell Operating Companies.
+AT&T would continue to be a provider of long-distance service and retain control of Western Electric, Bell Labs, the Yellow Pages directory services, and the Bell trademark.
+It also proposed that it be freed from a 1956 antitrust consent decree, then administered by Judge Vincent P. Biunno in the United States District Court for the District of New Jersey, that barred it from participating in the general sale of computers—a field to which Bell Labs had contributed significantly—and required it to depart from international markets (by relinquishing ownership in Bell Canada and Northern Electric, a former Western Electric subsidiary).
+In exchange, ownership of the local companies would be transferred to newly created, independent Regional Bell Operating Companies (RBOCs), nicknamed the "Baby Bells", which would no longer be required to obtain equipment from Western Electric.
+This last concession, AT&T argued, would achieve the government's goal of creating competition in supplying telephone equipment and supplies to the operating companies.
+The settlement was finalized on January 8, 1982, with some changes ordered by the decree court: the regional holding companies received the Bell trademark, the Yellow Pages, and half of Bell Labs.

-Effective January 1, 1984, ownership of the Bell System's many local operating companies were transferred into seven independent Regional Bell Operating Companies (RBOCs), or "Baby Bells".
+The divesture of the local operating companies to the Baby Bells became effective on January 1, 1984.
 This divestiture reduced the book value of AT&T by approximately 70%.